 But Charlie's doctors and the British courts and the European Court of Human Rights will not let him go.

-Medical authorities are arguing that prolonging his life by keeping on him on a ventilator could cause pain.
+Medical authorities are arguing that prolonging his life by keeping him on a ventilator could cause pain.

-The British authorities at this point in time won't even allow Charlie's parents to take Charlie home.
+The British authorities, at this point in time, won't even allow Charlie's parents to take Charlie home.

 We've got a friend of the family, the friend of Connie Yates and Chris Gard.

-Her name is Maria Totalovich.
+Her name is Maria Titalovich.

-She's joining us now on the show, and just so that you guys know, uh, the the family hasn't done a lot of press in recent weeks, really have been focused on Charlie himself.
+And just so that you guys know, the family hasn't done a lot of press in recent weeks, really have been focused on Charlie himself.

 So we're very grateful, Maria, that you've taken the time out to join us today.